11 – 14 May 2020

 GET A SPOT

-Join us for five days of expert training and coaching with former professional cyclist and National Champion Nick Gates.
+Join us for four days of expert training and coaching with former professional cyclist and National Champion Nick Gates.
 A rare chance to explore this sporting paradise on two wheels with a champion guide.
-Whether you’re an experienced competitor keen to improve, or new to cycling and want to start right, don’t miss this amazing opportunity to join us for Pro Cycle Gold Coast in June 2019.
+Whether you’re an experienced competitor keen to improve, or new to cycling and want to start right, don’t miss this amazing opportunity.

-- Four days of riding and coaching with professional cyclist Nick Gates
+- Four days of cycling with elite cyclist Nick Gates

 - Professional bike mechanic service to build and service your bike

 - Mobility and yoga classes to stretch and recover

 - Celebration dinner with some special presentations